mkobit/docker-nifi/README.md

 ## Latest release and image

-The latest version of NiFi is the *0.4.0* release (December 11th 2015).
-The release notes can be found [here](https://cwiki.apache.org/confluence/display/NIFI/Release+Notes#ReleaseNotes-Version0.4.0).
+The latest version of NiFi is the *0.5.0* release (February 16th 2016).
+The release notes can be found [here](https://cwiki.apache.org/confluence/display/NIFI/Release+Notes#ReleaseNotes-Version0.5.0).

 The *latest* image is the same as the *0.4.0-openjdk-8* image.